BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 # Understand, Find, Fix

 We now have the groundwork layed out and can start to think about how to debug.
-A lot of sources and books about debugging and problem solving all identify a process somewhere between 4-9 steps/phases, see list below:
+A lot of sources and books about debugging and problem solving all identify a process somewhere between 4-9 steps, see list below:

 | Steps | Title |
 |:-----:|:------|